vijay8i/this-and-that/01-build-systems/notes/cmake-meson-and-ninja.md

 # Is there such a thing as a perfect build system?
 (thoughts in progress...)

+> Be sure to read the [epilog](#epilog) for I discovered that I did not
+> RTFM enough on the Meson docs and issues.
+Still my rant has some merit

 An elegant build framework that I have used in the past is `waf.io` and it worked well for my use cases.
 I wrote my build tasks in `Python` using as all the features of the language as needed.
 I had to  stick to a few